yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Masking Notifications

 The notify container allows you to mask which operations performed against the space, should cause notifications.
 By default (if none is defined), notifications are sent for write operations.
-The operations are: {{write}} (an entry matching the template has been written to the space), {{update}} (an entry matching the template has been updated in the Space), {{take}} (an entry matching the template has been taken from the Space), {{lease expiration}} (an entry matching the template lease has been expired), and {{all}}.
+The operations are: `write` (an entry matching the template has been written to the space), `update` (an entry matching the template has been updated in the Space), `take` (an entry matching the template has been taken from the Space), `lease expiration` (an entry matching the template lease has been expired), and `all`.
 Here is an example of the notify container configured to trigger notifications for both write and update operations:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}